Blog

 I came to Bell Arts, thinking I’d be a mentor.
 And hopefully, in some ways, I am.
 But every Wednesday, I walk away having learned just as much as I’ve given—about language, about art, about community.
 About the quiet magic that happens...cuando las personas se unen para crear.

-In Si Tu: Mixed Media, a show created by members of the community and our students from the kids Spanish art program.
-We will have vendors in the community room and open studios!
-We encourage cash only.
-The group Ballet Folklórico Cielito Lindo will be performing at 7:30 pm.
+In Si Tu: Mixed Media, a show that was created by members of the community and our students from the kids Spanish art program.
+The group Ballet Folklórico Cielito Lindo performed and celebrated Colombian heritage.

 We honored our ancestors and loved ones on Día de Los Muertos Nov.
 1 & 2 2025.
 Our community gathered and celebrated together.
 Thank you to VC Plant Swap, live music by The Crystal Tears and dancers from Resistencia Mexicayotl Chalchiuhtlicue, and vendors.
 It was a weekend of sharing our art and stories with each other.

-First Friday February 7th 2025 we celebrates Black History Month and honored the life and art of Warren Lee Gauvin.
+First Friday February 7th 2025 we celebrated Black History Month and honored the life and art of Warren Lee Gauvin.

 Photo by Cole Smothers